 Penobscot Bay Marine Data

 The Pen Bay Marine Data project establishes and operates sensor networks in Penobscot Bay, Maine.
-It is funded for two years, with the intention of continued operation beyond the grant performance period.
-The features used for siting decisions are displayed on an interactive map below.
-This includes point locations referenced in the zone-specific analysis.
-Data will be shared through the NERACOOS Mariners dashboard, and are also available by request.
+Data produced through this project will be shared on the NERACOOS Mariners dashboard, and are also available by request.
 Please contact nkeeney@hurricaneisland.net with questions about buoy deployments and data access.

 Buoys